Skip to main content

 License Requirements

-Anyone 12 and older will need to have a conservation license to enter the WMA.
+Anyone 12 and older always need to have a conservation license to enter a WMA.
 If you have a hunting or fishing license, you already automatically have your conservation license, and if not, you can buy online, at an FWP or at any license provider.

 Questions?